Gale & Polden: Expansion

-Polden, by now the senior partner in the business, decided to establish a London Office.
+Polden, by now the senior partner in the business, decided to establish a London office.
 "A Company of our standing and associations", he declared "must have its centre in the hub of the Empire!"
-The business had increased to such an extent that James Gale and T. Ernest Polden were considering forming Gale & Polden into a limited liability Company registered in London.
+The business had increased to such an extent that James Gale and T. Ernest Polden were considering forming Gale & Polden into a limited liability company registered in London.

-At that time Fleet Street, St. Paul's Churchyard and Paternoster Row were the centre of publishing in London, and it was here that T. Ernest Polden looked for an office for the growing company.
+At that time Fleet Street, St Paul's Churchyard and Paternoster Row were the centre of publishing in London, and it was here that T. Ernest Polden looked for an office for the growing company.
 In 1892 he found suitable premises at No. 2, Amen Corner.
 At first the company had two rooms on the third floor, but this soon increased to four and gradually they took over the entire building.
-By this time the company were supplying printed forms and other stationery to about 400 military canteens, 100 officers' messes, 200 sergeants' messes, and 250 libraries, recreation rooms and regimental institutes throughout both the Army and Navy.
+By this time the company was supplying printed forms and other stationery to about 400 military canteens, 100 officers' messes, 200 sergeants' messes, and 250 libraries, recreation rooms and regimental institutes throughout both the Army and Navy.
 The well-known Gale & Polden Military Series and other educational works were in use by Military Educational Department and by the London and other school boards, and in the colonial forces.
 On 10 November 1892 the company was incorporated as Gale & Polden Ltd, with a share capital of £30,000 in £5 shares.
 Unusually, the shares were offered to ordinary soldiers.